Abhiram-DLVSS/Mahindra-University-Android-App/README.md

 # Mahindra University App

 ### Features
+* Login with Microsoft account provided by University.
 * Real-time TimeTable using Firebase Database.
 * Quick Links for Online Classes.
     * In TimeTable, Tap on the Subject code redirects to the Meeting link.